 The initial hiring of a recently graduated international student is an easy process; one which does not require the help of a lawyer.
 All categories of international students—F-1 (academic), M-1 (vocational), and J-1 (exchange visitor)—have the opportunity to legally work full-time upon graduation.
 With good planning and foresight, they can obtain valid, full-time work authorization to begin as early as the day after graduation.

 As soon as an F-1 student completes a degree program, he or she is eligible to apply for 12 months of work authorization called Optional Practical Training (OPT).
 The object is to gain practical experience in the student's major area of study.
 (See 8 C.F.R. § 214.2(f)(10)(ii)).

 This means that the position for which you hire the student must be related to the student's major.
 For example, you should not hire a physics major to wait tables.
 Ultimately, the responsibility of proving that the job is within the student's major lies with the student, not the employer.
 However, to protect your business, it's important to be aware of the rules underlying the student's work benefit.

-Your hiring decision must be made before the student graduates, because the student must apply for OPT before that date.
-The student may request that the OPT begin any day within 60 days after the graduation date.
-A student may not begin working until receiving the OPT approval card from USCIS and the must wait until the requested start date has arrived.
+Your hiring decision should really be made before the student graduates, so as to allow sufficient time for the student to apply for and be granted OPT.
+The earliest the student can apply is 90 days before graduation; the latest is within the 60 days thereafter; but again, USCIS processing can take many months.
+What's more, the student may request that the OPT begin any day within 60 days after the graduation date, but no later.
+A student may not begin working until receiving the OPT approval card from USCIS and must wait until the requested start date has arrived.